-Cream dials are often observed in the 16550 and more commonly in rail-dials.
+Cream dials are often observed in the 16550.
+The effect for 16550s is more common in rail-dials but also observed in a subset of non rail dials marked ‘T SWISS < 25 T’.
 Some 16570s have been confirmed to have original dials which have gone cream but are far more rare.
 To my knowledge, most confirmed original 16570s with cream dials are rail-dial variants, such as this confirmed example from Phillips.
 There is controversy on Rolex Forums, in multiple threads, debating the validity of exactly what we have presented here today.

 This is a non-rail 16570 Explorer, yet still sporting a cream complexion.
 The seller is adamant that the dial is factory original and has an established good reputation in our community.
 At a cursory inspection, I see no faults that would say otherwise.
 Its patina is matched by the rest of the watch, all fonts are correct, and the tritium is matched.
 I’d like to see it under a loupe to observe the black indice surrounds and ensure they aren’t lifted.
 Often that work leaves tell tale signs.
 Seeing the dial backing in a service would be ideal.